fronell/cheatsheets/vim.md

 # Tabs
 ```
 gt        | Move to next tab
 gT        | Move to previous tab
 #gt       | Move directly tab #
+:tabc     | Close the current tab
 :tabo     | Close all tabs but the active one
 :tabm #   | Move active tab to position after tab #
+:tabnew   | Opens tabpage after the current one
+:+tabnew  | Opens tabpage after the next tab page, one further than :tabnew
+:-tabnew  | Opens tabpage before the current
+:0tabnew  | Opens tabpage before the first one
+:$tabnew  | Opens tabpage after the last one
 ```

 # Tabular
 Reference: http://vimcasts.org/episodes/aligning-text-with-tabular-vim/
 ```
-n,mTab /\A-   | Align on the 1st - in string (useful if there are multiple -)
+n,mTab /\A-   | Align on the 1st - in string (useful if there are multiple -'s)
 n,mTab /:\zs  | Align using the 1st character after the :, useful when you want
                 to keep the : with the preceding word but align everything after
                 i.e. "data:    value" instead of "data    : value"